Co-Chairing an NDSA Group

 Interest Group Co-chairs lead monthly calls around topics of interest to NDSA members and the digital curation community, contribute to the strategic planning for NDSA, participate in Leadership calls, update the group webpage, maintain group documentation, and may lead or collaborate on Working Group projects.
 Co-chairs are also expected to help create an annual roadmap of what the group hopes to accomplish during a given calendar year.
 It’s a great way to collaborate and contribute to the digital preservation and stewardship community.

 Working Group Co-chairs are like project managers.
 Working groups are created to achieve specific objectives or deliverables and are usually time-bound.
 Working Groups can be one-time (e.g. Web Content Strategy Working Group) or ongoing with periods of inactivity (Storage Survey Working Group).
 Working Group co-chairs lead, facilitate, organize, and manage the work of the group; participate in Leadership calls; maintain a Working Group webpage and documentation; and manage a group workspace.
+Additional guidance is available for co-chairs of Survey working groups to assist them with the many aspects of running this type of working group.

 How do I put myself forward?